VUE/VUE/README.md

 **Feb.
 21, 2017**:

 * Now it's possible to rename layers while using VUE in Puppy Linux.
 * Now, URLs you dragdrop into a VUE map are left alone and inserted verbatim.
   Newlines aren't inserted into them anymore, and they no longer get abbreviated at all.
-* I made the Layers panel's colors match my dark desktop theme better.

 **Feb.
 22, 2017**: